Jessica Zibung – Project Manager

-Eleanor Scott – Co-project Manager, Grants and Distributions Manager and Treasurer
+Eleanor Scott – Grants and Distributions Manager, Treasurer

 After spending some time in the music industry and then as a ‘beach-bum’ in Morocco, Eleanor started travel writing and editing for online publication, Global Hobo.
 Realising her passion was deeply rooted in the written word, she began an Associate Degree of Professional Writing and Editing at RMIT in mid-2014.
 Eleanor spent most of last year working with a small group of creative volunteers to produce a coffee-table style book entitled – The Social Studio; Food, Fashion, Art and Community – which is being published by ‘Melbourne Books’ in April of 2015.
 This year she intends to successfully launch her new online publication, Places Magazine, pass all her classes and gain an internship with one of Melbourne’s publishing houses.
 Eleanor is also currently undertaking community radio station 3RRR’s broadcasting course, and hopes to be ‘on-air’ sometime soon.

 Madeleine Hall – Submissions Manager